slarmoo/.github/profile/simon/simonReact/simonReact.md

 The basic steps for converting the component include the following.

 - Copy the `main` element HTML over and put it in the return value of the component.
 Don't copy the header and footer HTML since they are now represented in `app.jsx`.
-- The `class` attribute is renamed to `className` so that it doesn't conflict with the JavaScript keyword `class`.
+- Rename the `class` to `className` so that it doesn't conflict with the JavaScript keyword `class`.
 - Copy the JavaScript over and turn the functions into inner functions of the React component.
-- Move the CSS over to the component directory and use an import statement to bring it into component's `jsx` file.
+- Move the CSS over to the component directory and use an `import` statement to bring it into the component's `jsx` file.
 - Create React state variables for each of the stateful objects in the component.
-- Replaced DOM query selectors with React state variables.
+- Replace DOM query selectors with React state variables.
 - Move state up to parent components as necessary.
 For example, authentication state, or user name state.
 - Create child components as necessary.
-For example, a SimonGame and SimonButton component.
+For example, a `SimonGame` and `SimonButton` component.

 In order for you to have a feel for how this is done we will demonstrate how this is done with the `Scores` component.

-## Convert scores component
+## Convert `Scores` component

-The first step to implementing the scores component is to create a state variable that will represent the scores that we read from the server.
-We will update the scores as a side effect when our fetch request to get the scores asynchronously completes.
+The first step to implementing the `Scores` component is to create a state variable that will represent the scores that we read from the server.
+We will update the scores as a side effect when our `fetch` request to get the scores asynchronously completes.
 This is done with the following code:

 ```jsx
 const [scores, setScores] = React.useState([]);